tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 never get to inline B, which is the key to unlocking the performance of the method you are trying to optimize.

+Last, inlining might hurt compile time.
+In situations where latency is paramount (think: interactive client JavaScript), adding tons more code into the fray might add noticeable hiccups, even if the long-term throughput improves.
+As always, in-band compilation is a trade-off because any time you spend compiling, you are *not executing code*.

-You have to write your compiler to reason about all of this stuff but also have really bounded compile times.
+You have to write your compiler to reason about all of this stuff.
 So you have heuristics.
 For example, here is Michael Pollan's inliner heuristic:

 > *Inline methods.
 Mostly small.
 Not too many.*